 During my tenure as Chief Human Resources Officer at Cleveland Clinic, I held regular “Java with Joe” sessions with small groups of leaders at every level of the organization.
-These informal meetings usually began by my asking: “What’s keeping you up at night?” and invariably questions came back about the challenges of creating and manmugsaging an engaged work environment.
+These informal meetings usually began by my asking: “What’s keeping you up at night?” and invariably questions came back about the challenges of creating and managing an engaged work environment.
 These days, when I speak to other organizations about their employee engagement and leadership issues, the Q&A session is again one of my favorite activities.
 So I thought I’d bring back Java with Joe to answer questions about engagement that I’m often asked.
 If you’d like to join the conversation with a comment or a question of your own, something that’s keeping you up at night, please jump in.

 OK…so here’s today’s question: